Giving Something to Everyone You Meet

 - Give a mint

 A giving philosophy

 I had decided a couple years ago to adopt this philosophy.
 I was going through my own rough patch in life and wanted to be that person that lifted others up with I encountered them rather than being negative or a complainer.

 And though I don’t always succeed in this task, my life has changed dramatically since those first years when I started this practice: I finished graduate school, I moved, found a good job, and my relationships have improved (well, the majority of them, anyways).

 So, what will you do?
 Adopt a practice of giving to others?

 Remember that by giving, you will also start to receive.
 The art of receiving is also something that has to be learned.
 And, to be sure, we can’t just give so that we’ll automatically receive.
 It doesn’t work that way.

 Give to make a difference and to make the world a better place.
-In that way, you create the conditions for you to be ready to receive.
+You create the conditions to become ready to receive.
 When you receive, you can do a number of things with those gifts: you can pass them on, use them as you need, use them to magnify their awesomeness, improve your practice of gratitude, and much more.